-Hall-of-Fame wide receiver Michael Irvin is holding his first ever "Playmakers Academy" on July 6-11 at the University of North Texas, and he wants your young football player, ages 7-18, to be a part of the experience.
+Hall-of-Fame wide receiver Michael Irvin is hosting "Playmakers Academy" on July 15-18 at the University of North Texas, and he wants your young football player, ages 7-18, to be a part of the experience.

 The three-time Super Bowl champion is part of the holding of four different training programs on the grounds of the Mean Green in Denton, Texas.
-The first is the Keith O'Quinn Passing, Receiving, and DB Academy taught by Cowboys assistant coach Keith O'Quinn held from July 6-8.
-The second is the Sports International Lineman Academy held on July 7-8.
-The third is the Specialty Clinic on July 8.
-And the final is Michael Irvin Playmakers Academy on July 8-11.
+The first is the Keith O'Quinn Passing, Receiving, and DB Academy taught by Cowboys assistant coach Keith O'Quinn held from July 13-15.
+The second is the Lance Smith Lineman Academy held on July 14-15.
+It's all part of the work of Sports International, entering its 35th year of youth instruction.

-Former Dallas Cowboys receiver Jesse Holley, who "went to camp" with Irvin on the 4th and Long reality show in 2009, sees nothing but benefits for potential enrollees at the "Playmaking Academy."
+Former Dallas Cowboys receiver Jesse Holley, who "went to camp" with Irvin on the "4th and Long'' reality show in 2009, has explained to us the benefits for enrollees at the "Playmaking Academy."